What Causes Nosebleeds? And How Can You Prevent Them?

 By itself, stress is not likely to cause nosebleeds.
 In many cases, it is the response to stress—not the stress itself—that causes the nosebleeds.

-When some people are stressed they may tend to blow their nose frequently or pick at it.
+When some people are stressed, they may tend to blow their nose frequently or pick at it.
 This can trigger a nosebleed.
 Stress can also contribute to high blood pressure, which can be a potential cause of nosebleeds.

 Why Are There So Many Nosebleeds in Kids?

 Most often, these are caused by dry air or picking the nose.
-Children may also have minor injuries to their nose from sports or the playground.
+Children may also have minor injuries to their noses from sports or the playground.
 These are rarely serious but can be very scary for your child.

 If your child has a nosebleed, reassure them.
-However, if the nosebleed doesn’t stop after 20 minutes, or if you feel your child has something stuck in their nose, contact a Raleigh ear, nose and throat doctor near you, such as a member of our compassionate, dedicated team at Raleigh Capitol ENT.
+However, if the nosebleed doesn’t stop after 20 minutes, or if you feel your child has something stuck in their nose, contact a Raleigh ear, nose, and throat doctor near you, such as a member of our compassionate, dedicated team at Raleigh Capitol ENT.

 - Frequent or chronic nosebleeds